A part of me is really excited to talk with you about the healing, intuitive practice of

 I’m in a different mindset now—one that’s connected to the current moment, rather than anticipation or worry.

-This calm begins a feedback loop of chill.
+This calm begins a feedback loop.
 Now I can check in with each of these parts, see what’s needed: we can call a time-out to the tug-of-war, and collaborate on a plan.

 All Parts Are Welcome